Sarah Davis (politician): LGBT policy

-Equality Texas gave Davis an “A+” on her scorecard for the 86th session, stating that she “was the only Republican in the legislature to co-author pro-equality bills — five in all.
-She also stood in solidarity with the House LGBTQ Caucus on the House floor and at public events.”
+Equality Texas gave Davis an "A+" on her scorecard for the 86th session, stating that she "was the only Republican in the legislature to co-author pro-equality bills — five in all.
+She also stood in solidarity with the House LGBTQ Caucus on the House floor and at public events."

 In the 2018 election cycle, the Human Rights Campaign endorsed her.
 She was the only Republican to receive their endorsement.

 In the 82nd legislature, Davis received an "F" from Equality Texas for supporting Republican Wayne Christian's attempts to end LGBT resource centers on college campuses during a legislative session marked by major reductions in funding across the board due to the depressed state economy.
 In the 83rd legislature, Davis received a "C" from Equality Texas.
 When asked about performing same-sex wedding ceremonies, Davis said "I believe marriage is a religious sacrament, and the government should not force congregations to perform the ceremonies, However I do not oppose two consenting adults entering into civil unions."
 In 2014, Equality Texas endorsed Davis while Davis was being challenged by another Republican, Bonnie Parker.

 Guns

 In 2015, Davis voted in favor of HB972, allowing guns on college campuses.
 This law also allowed guns to be brought into the buildings and dorms of universities in Texas.
 In 2013, Davis voted in favor of HB1076, prohibiting the enforcement of federal firearm regulations concerning firearm capacity, registration, or background checks.
 The bill did not become law.

-Davis has received the endorsement of the National Rifle Association (NRA) and the Texas State Rifle Association.
+Davis has received the endorsement of the NRA Political Victory Fund (NRA-PVF) and the Texas State Rifle Association.
 Davis authored a bill to reduce license fees for concealed carry licenses issued to retired military and law enforcement personnel.
 In 2010, the NRA and Texas State Rifle Association both gave her an "A" on her position on gun rights.
+She received an "A" grade and endorsement from the NRA-PVF in 2014, but this fell to a "C" grade in 2020.

 Davis voted in favor of reducing the penalty for carrying a gun in a prohibited location, including a high school, college sporting event, a church, or a hospital.
 The penalty was reduced from a Class A misdemeanor to a Class C misdemeanor.